apache/beam-site/src/documentation/programming-guide.md

 #### Handling Late Data

-If a pipeline wants data that arrives after the watermark passes the end of the window, you can apply an *allowed lateness* when you set your windowing configuration.
+If you want your pipeline to process data that arrives after the watermark passes the end of the window, you can apply an *allowed lateness* when you set your windowing configuration.
 This gives your trigger the opportunity to react to the late data.
 If allowed lateness is set, the default trigger will emit new results immediately whenever late data arrives.

 You set the allowed lateness by using `.withAllowedLateness()` when you set your windowing function: